ChandlerEx/Projects/TheOrb/README.md

 ## Quick start (new user workflow)
 * **Power up and join setup Wi-Fi**
   - On boot the firmware starts WiFiManager and opens an AP named 'Orb_Setup' for provisioning.
-Connect to that network, direct your browser to 192.168.4.1, enter your Wi-Fi credentials and populatethe Stock Ticker (default: SPY) field.
+Connect to that network, direct your browser to 192.168.4.1, enter your Wi-Fi credentials and populate the Stock Ticker (default: SPY) field.
 * **Reconfiguring later**
   - Performing a double-reset triggers configuration mode: settings are cleared, the 'Orb_Setup' portal opens again, and the entered ticker is saved.
 * **Ticker storage & fallback**